Beyond-Voice: Towards Continuous 3D Hand Pose Tracking on Commercial Home Assistant Devices: System Design

 \subsubsection{Accelerate the computation of cross-correlation.}

 To accelerate the computation, we perform a frequency-domain cross-correlation which is faster than that in time domain~\cite{xCorrFD}.
-The theory is that shifting a signal in time domain is equivalently scaling it in frequency domain.
-First, a discrete Fourier transform (DFT) converts time domain signal $x$ to get the frequency domain representation $y$
+Because shifting a signal in time domain is equivalently scaling it in frequency domain.
+First, a discrete Fourier transform (DFT) converts time domain signal $x$ to frequency domain $y$

-Then, a shift $d$ in sequence $x$ maps to a scaling in $y$:
+Then, a shift $\Delta$ in sequence $x$ maps to a scaling in $y$:

-In other words, when we delay signal $x$ for $\Delta$ samples in the time domain, it is equivalent to multiplying the DFT by $e^{\frac{-j2\pi nk\Delta}{N}}$.
-The window size is the same as the duration of FMCW chirp with no overlapping.
+In essence, delaying $x$ for $\Delta$ samples in the time domain is equivalent to multiplying the DFT by $e^{\frac{-j2\pi nk\Delta}{N}}$.
+The window size is equal to the duration of FMCW chirp with no overlapping.